rdogmartin/copy-gps/README.md

 There are three steps.
 Detailed instructions below.

 1. Install [BurntToast](https://github.com/Windos/BurntToast/) if not already installed.
-1. Copy `copy-gps.ps1` somewhere on your Windows PC.
+1. Copy `copy-gps.ps1` somewhere on your PC.
-1. Add the registry settings that create the right-click menu option for .jpg/.jpeg files in File Explorer.
+1. Add the registry settings that create the right-click menu option for .jpg and .jpeg files in File Explorer.

 ### Install BurntToast